Danielshow/MyPortfolio/README.md

 ## My Portfolio
-** Built with Ruby on Rails amd Jquery
+** Built with Ruby on Rails, Javascript and Jquery

 This  Application is a full stack application that allows user see my Profile, blogs and Portfolio